-6.4.
-Higher dimensional Bohr-Sommerfeld fibers
+6.4 Higher dimensional Bohr-Sommerfeld orbits

-We show the following.
+We show:

-THEOREM 6.11.
-In symplectic formulation, the local Riemann-Roch number of a non-singular connected Bohr-Sommerfeld fiber is one.
+Theorem 6.11 In symplectic formulation, the local Riemann-Roch number of a non-singular Bohr-Sommerfeld orbit is one.

-PROOF.
-It is known that the neighborhoods of two Bohr-Sommerfeld fibers are isomorphic to each other together with prequantizing line bundle with connection: Recall that the fibers in a neighborhood of a Bohr-Sommerfeld fiber are parameterized by their periods.
+Proof.
+It is known that the neighborhoods of two Bohr-Sommerfeld orbits are isomorphic to each other together with prequantum line bundle with connection: Recall that the fibers in a neighborhood of a Bohr-Sommerfeld orbit are parameterized by their periods.
 If we fix a local Lagrangian section, and a trivialization of the first homology group of the local fibers, then we can write down a canonical coordinate.
 Therefore it suffices to give one example for which the claim is satisfied.
-An example of a Lagrangian fibration with exactly one n-dimensional Bohr-Sommerfeld fiber is given by the product of n-copies of the fiber bundle structure of the torus T_N^2 for N = 1 in Example 6.4.
+An example of a Lagrangian fibration with exactly one n-dimensional Bohr-Sommerfeld orbit is given by the product of n-copies of the fiber bundle structure of the torus $T_N^2$ for N=1 in Example 6.4.
 In this case our convention of the orientation for the symplectic manifold coincides with the product orientation.
-The Riemann-Roch number is equal to one because it is equal to the n-th power of $RR(T_1^2) = 1$. \Box
+The Riemann-Roch number is equal to one because it is equal to the n-th power of $RR(T_1^2) = 1$ . □